Meet the Team

 Sarah BloomAssociate Producer

 Sarah is born and raised in Philadelphia, where she attended Drexel University for Photography.
 When she isn’t working at Wonderful Machine, she is illustrating or doing community engagement at the Barnes Foundation.
 Sarah is passionate about baking, art, traveling, and her cat Peaches.
 As a lover of all things British, she hopes to pursue her creative endeavors as a London resident.
+At WM Sarah is the office manager and oversees the site's Find Crew search engine.

 Matthew BaronSEO Expert

-Matthew Baron — or just Baron if you’re as busy as him — somehow finds time to manage Wonderful Machine’s SEO endeavors while simultaneously running his five businesses.
+Matthew Baron — or just Baron if you’re as busy as he is — somehow finds time to manage Wonderful Machine’s SEO endeavors while simultaneously running his five businesses.
 The Philly native has accumulated a wealth of work experience in the communications sphere, counting The Walt Disney Company, Bruckheimer Films, and Dell Computers as previous stops, but now spends time turning his passions into a profession.
 To wit: one of his five ventures is called Gourmet Nuts and Dried Fruit, which the Northeastern alum wants to use to “help as many people as possible” by providing them with nutritious food options.
 In the rare instances when he has free time, Baron runs large-scale festivals and makes interactive art.

 By way of Reading, PA, Lindsay moved to Philly to get her BFA at Tyler School of Art.
 She has since had amazing opportunities, working with groups like Songs in the Key of Free and Philadelphia Photo Arts Center.
 Once upon a time, to supplement her income as a freelancer, she found work in a coffee shop, overcame her shyness, and found that talking to strangers (mug in-hand) is one of her favorite hobbies.
 In her free-time, Lindsay paints, runs, swims, climbs, is self-admittedly obsessed with her dog, Obi-Wan Cannoli and is usually on the cusp of over-caffeination.